rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-When log records are kept in a format like this, potentially interesting queries like _what are all records where the correlation is 123?_, or _how many errors were there in the last hour?_ can be computed efficiently.
+When log records are kept in a structured format like this, potentially interesting queries like _what are all records where the correlation is 123?_, or _how many errors were there in the last hour?_ can be computed efficiently.

 Even when logging to a console for immediate consumption, the human-readable message can be presented better when it's not trying to include ambient metadata inline: